ArthurSpirling/Rejection/essay.md

 basis.
 The problem, of course, is that this is bullshit.
 First, your work---on which you might spend years just getting the data---is, in fact, very personal.
 You are the person most associated with this idea or technique or data.
-So rejecting a paper focussed on that idea or technique or data certainly feels personal.
+So a referee rejecting a paper focussed on that idea or technique or data certainly feels personal.
 Personal to you, in particular.
 But second, this sort of comment implicitly assumes that publishing, and success more